cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 6.9.6 (2019-11-27) =
+* Made a change to the AddToCart Facebook Pixel event feature so the product ID of the variation is added to the event after users changed drop-downs

+= 6.9.5 (2019-11-27) =
+* Added the parent variable product SKU attribute
+* Minor change to the multiply rule so it would take decimals into account

 = 6.9.4 (2019-11-25) =
 * Solved a minor undefined index issue that showed with some ajax responses